How German composers took the world by storm

 East German composers

 Two of the most famous East German composers were Udo Zimmerman and Leo Spies.
 Zimmerman passed away relatively recently, in 2021, after a hugely successful musical and academic career.
-Throughout his career, Zimmerman founded a centre for contemporary music in Dresden, and was director of the Leipzig Opera and the Deutsche Oper Berlin.
+Throughout his career, Zimmerman founded a centre for contemporary music in Dresden, and was director of the Leipzig Opera and the Deutsche Oper in Berlin.
 His most famous opera was Weiße Rose, a story based on a brother and sister in their early 20s, who were guillotined by the Nazis.

 West German composers